mqtran01/mqtran01.github.io/_pages/cpp/002_hello_world.md

 - Write our first C++ program
 - Learn the basic structure of a C++ program
 - Compile and run our program
+- Get acquainted with the basic tools for programming
+- We look at the output IO device

 ## Why
 - The basic structure is necessary to build most C++ application